Close

 and purges hidden data, regardless of whether this data is malicious or suspicious.
 This guarantees the safety of the content (for more details, please refer to Part-2 of this series).

-BUFFERZONE’s SafeBridge™ automatically neutralizes the threats present in images.
-Consequently, it is observable that the image post-CDR no longer houses any malicious Iframe.
+BUFFERZONE’s SafeBridge™ that it’s strategic concept is Protection by containment™ automatically neutralizes the threats present in images.
+Consequently, it is observable that

 As evidenced in prior research [3], it has been established that the sanitized image remains visually indistinguishable from the original image.

 If you want to view documents or images before CDR, use BUFFERZONE® Safe Workspace™.
-BUFFERZONE Safe Workspace™ is a suite of prevention capabilities based on application
+BUFFERZONE Safe Workspace™ (that it’s strategic concept is Protection by containment™)

-to all the organization’s networks and the operating system’s files.
+is a suite of prevention capabilities based on application isolation technology that includes Safe Browsing, SafeBridge® (Content Disarm and Reconstruction capabilities), and Safe Removable (USB attack prevention), all combined with clipboard security.
+Safe Workspace™ virtual container is created by a kernel driver, which virtually separates the operating system into two logical zones.
+The first is the trusted zone, which is connected to all the organization’s networks and the operating system’s files.
 The second zone is called the untrusted zone, which acts as a buffer zone where different applications can securely run isolated from the trusted zone’s memory, files, registry, and processes.
 This method offers advantages such as low CPU and memory footprint, high quality of experience, and the ability to seamlessly

 work inside the virtual container without noticing that you are protected from browsing and USB threats.
 BUFFERZONE® is the only virtual containment solution based on six patented technologies.
 By using an advanced isolation solution, the organization’s content is secure.
 Downloaded attachments are isolated, while antivirus and EDR (Endpoint Detection and Response) solutions can always scan the untrusted virtual zone.
 The virtual environment can be cleaned in one click, eliminating any malicious traces.
 Ransomware will not be able to run and attack the endpoint.